cs3org/reva/docs/content/en/docs/tutorials/accept-invite-tutorial.md

   Run and develop the accept invite Phoenix app locally together with Phoenix and Reva
 ---

-This is a guide on how you can run the accept invite app together with Pheonix and Reva locally in a dev environment.
-If you already have Reva and Phoenix you don't need to clone them, but you will need to congigure Phoenix (step 4) and have Reva and Phoenix running.
+This is a guide on how you can run the accept invite app together with Phoenix and Reva locally in a dev environment.
+If you already have Reva and Phoenix you don't need to clone them, but you will need to configure Phoenix (step 4) and have Reva and Phoenix running.

 ## Prerequisites
 If you encounter strange problems, please check which version of the prerequisites you are running, it might be that you need to update/downgrade.
 For reference ask someone who already has reva and Phoenix running, they will have updated information on the versions.